carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 we see that these five packages result in an environment with roughly 80 dependencies!

 To export this list into an environment.yml file, you can use `--file` option to directly save the resulting YAML environment into a file.
+If the target for `--file` exists it will be over-written so make sure your filename is unique.
+So that we do not over-write `environment.yaml` we save the output to `machine-learning-env.yaml` instead.

 ~~~
-$ conda env export --name machine-learning-env --file environment.yml
+$ conda env export --name machine-learning-env --file machine-learning-env.yml
 ~~~
 {: .language-bash}

-Make sure you do not have any other `environment.yml` file from before in the same directory when running the above command.
-If you do you can use an alternative destination filename, e.g. `--file machline-learning-env.yaml`.

 This exported environment file may not *consistently* produce environments that are reproducible across operating systems.
 The reason for this is, that it may include operating system specific low-level